She sits in the dust at the walls

 Of great free ways beyond the walls

-We are busy working to bring Carl Sandburg's "Noon Hour" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Carl Sandburg's "Noon Hour" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Noon Hour" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.